 -Paraphrased from James Weldon Johnson’s God’s Trombones

-To send flowers to Mr. Floyd Julian Lemon, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Floyd Julian Lemon, Sr., please visit our floral store.